Odisha train crash: Railways seeks CBI probe, hints at sabotage; two tracks repaired; many bodies unidentified | Business

 Admitting that identification was a major challenge for the administration as the victims hailed from different states, the chief secretary said the state government has uploaded the details of the passengers on three websites of the Special Relief Commissioner (SRC), Bhubaneswar Municipal Corporation (BMC) and Odisha State Disaster Management Authority (OSDMA).

-Lists and photographs of deceased passengers are also uploaded on the websites to facilitate identification.
+DNA sampling will be done and photographs of deceased passengers are also uploaded on the websites to facilitate identification, officials said.

 Exhausted and traumatised, 137 survivors arrived in Chennai on Sunday by a special train from Bhadrak.